octobercms/docs/4.x/cms/themes/seeding-themes.md

 **file** | refers to the JSON data file that contains the content to import.
 **attributes** | a list of attributes to set on the Import Model before importing.

-### Example Data File
+### Tailor Blueprint Data

+Use the `Tailor\Models\RecordImport` class to import Tailor blueprints to the app directory.
 The following is an example of a JSON file that can be used to import blog categories.
 Each item in the JSON array produces an imported record in the database with the supplied attributes.
 Providing an **id** attribute allows records to link across multiple imports.

 ```json
 [